Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_1/note.md

 Javascript is like a pot of honey.
 You can dip your finger into it and swipe a mouthful.
 It is sweet.
 It is awesome.
 It is dangerous.
 It can be hazardous, like hot honey, in a pot.

 Is JavaScript complicated?
 Well, you should find an answer to this question at the end of this excerpt (including the other parts too).
-We can ask another question, which is, how much JavaScript does one need to know to write some program?
+We can ask another question.
+How much JavaScript knowledge is necessary to develop a program?
 It would help if you had an understanding of data and data flow.
 What data do I need and how do I structure it?
 What do I do with the data?
 Something like that.
 When you think about a concept, you do or should be able to do.
 And that, will essentially be the aim of this material (we have not forgotten the first question though, "Is javascript complicated?").

 > I usually prefer short and detailed articles but this time it will be long so buckle up.